-The Albayzín is the historical Arab quarter of the city and a UNESCO World Heritage Site.
+The Albayzín is one of the top attractions in Granada and the historical Arab quarter of the city.
+It’s also a UNESCO World Heritage Site.
 This part of Granada has a lot of Moorish history, and this had a natural impact on the area’s architecture and decor.

 For example, many of the walls are covered with gorgeous tiles that were hand-painted by the Moorish population.

 Under the Albayzín neighborhood, the River Darro flows through Granada where the old walls used to be.
 There’s a nice walking path that follows the river’s edge.

 Enjoy the mix of renaissance and Moorish architecture, listen to street-buskers play their guitars, and try to imagine what it was like way back when.

 6. Drink From The Fountain Of Youth